Montgomery County License Hearing Guide

 Hardship/Restricted License in North Carolina

-- Having a valid driver's license at the time of the DUI arrest.
+- Have a valid North Carolina driver's license at the time of the DUI arrest.

-- Enrolling in a substance abuse assessment and treatment program (if required).
+- Complete a substance abuse assessment and comply with any recommended treatment.

-- Costs and Application Process: The application process involves filing a petition with the court and paying associated fees.
-You will need to provide documentation to support your need for a restricted license.
-A DUI attorney can assist you with this process.
+- Costs and Application Process: The application process involves filing a petition with the court and providing documentation to support your need for a restricted license.
+There are fees associated with the application.

-- IID Requirement: The court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.
-This device requires you to blow into it before starting your car, preventing you from driving if you have alcohol in your system.
+- IID Requirement: Depending on the circumstances of your case, the court may require you to install an Ignition Interlock Device (IID) on your vehicle as a condition of the restricted license.

 Getting Your License Back